 Promoting the mental health and emotional well-being of students of color.

-...the Steve Fund announced 3 projects to support mental health of students of color.
+The Steve Fund is dedicated to the mental health and emotional well-being of students of color.

 The Steve Fund in the media:

 Are you a young person of color?
 Feeling down, stressed or overwhelmed?
 Text STEVE to 741741 and a live, trained Crisis Counselor will receive the text and respond to you quickly to provide support.
 The volunteer Crisis Counselor will help you move from a hot moment to a cool moment.